hodajafari/taskora/README.md

 **Taskora** is a production-ready fullstack task management application built with **Django REST Framework** and **React/Vite**.

-It follows a clean, decoupled API-driven architecture where the frontend communicates with the backend entirely through REST APIs.
+It features a clean, decoupled API-driven architecture, where the frontend communicates with the backend via REST APIs.

-It demonstrates real-world fullstack development, including API design, authentication, and production deployment.
+The project showcases real-world fullstack development, including authentication, role-based access control, automated testing, and CI/CD-driven production deployment.

 ---